Trinidad and Tobago at the 2024 Summer Olympics

 Trinidad and Tobago competed at the 2024 Summer Olympics in Paris from 26 July to 11 August 2024.
 It was the nation's nineteenth appearance at the Summer Olympics, although the Trinidad and Tobago athletes previously attended four other editions under the British colony and under the West Indies Federation.

 Jereem Richards ultimately fell short of his Olympic podium finish, finishing 4th in the Men's 400 metres.
-As a result, Trinidad and Tobago failed to earn any Olympic medals, the first being in the 2020 Summer Olympics where the country left the Summer Olympics without any medals.
+As a result, Trinidad and Tobago failed to earn any Olympic medals.

 Competitors

 The following is the list of number of competitors in the Games.